shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_dodgeball / sm_undead - Allows players to vote for a dodgeball
+- sm_dodgeball - Allows players to vote for a dodgeball
-- sm_setdodgeball - Allows the Admin(sm_map) or Warden to set dodgeball as next round
+- sm_setdodgeball - Allows the Admin or Warden to set dodgeball as next round
 ```
 ##### Cvars
 ```